Redmega/idlescape-unleashed/README.md

 Enabled by default, this setting will detect when you get disconnected and automatically refresh your browser window so it doesn't disrupt your idling

-### Auto Progress

-_This one is subject to developer approval_

-Will pick the highest unlocked zone in a skill and idle on it.
-When the next level unlocks, it'll automatically idle on the new level.

 ## Installing

 The extension is not yet out on the chrome web store (@Redmega just needs to register & pay for a developer account).